Gender-Scaling System

 Addressing the network access loop requires changing how deal flow is generated, not just how it is evaluated - deliberate investment in alternative deal flow channels, female-founded referral networks, and LP requirements for GPs to demonstrate diverse deal flow sourcing rather than simply diverse portfolios.
 The AVCA 2026 report provides the structural evidence: firms with majority-female investment committees invest in significantly more women-led companies than their peers.
 Investment committee composition is the mechanism.
 It is the appropriate target for intervention.

 Addressing the sector-stage trap requires changes to the investment thesis itself.
 Revenue-based financing, patient equity, and blended finance structures calibrated to the growth timelines of impact-adjacent sectors are structural alternatives to the standard VC model that are more compatible with the sectors where female founders are concentrated.
-Janngo Capital - founded by Fatoumata Bâ with a gender-lens mandate and investments across 56 percent women-led portfolio companies - demonstrates this model in operation.
+Janngo Capital - founded by Fatoumata Bâ in 2018 with a gender-equal investment thesis (target 50 percent of capital in women-founded, co-founded, or female-benefiting ventures), with a realised portfolio that is 56 percent women-led across both funds - demonstrates this model in operation.
 Aruwa Capital and Alitheia IDF are building comparable portfolios.
 These are not charity vehicles.
 They are investment funds making market-efficiency bets on the performance paradox.

-The May 2025 research What Enables Her Business to Grow - developed by Dalberg, ConsumerCentriX, and GSG Impact with funding from Argidius Foundation, the Dutch Good Growth Fund, and We-Fi, and hosted by the Growth Firms Alliance - provides the most rigorous available segmentation framework for women-owned and led SMEs across Pakistan, Uganda, and Colombia.
+The 2025 research What Enables Her Business to Grow - developed through a collaboration between the Argidius Foundation, the Dutch Good Growth Fund, the Women Entrepreneurs Finance Initiative, and ConsumerCentriX - provides the most rigorous available segmentation framework for women-owned and led SMEs across Pakistan, Uganda, and Colombia.
 Its core finding directly challenges the binary framing of most gender-lens investment: rather than treating WSMEs as a single category, it identifies three growth segments (high, moderate, and low) and six distinct entrepreneur profiles within them, each with materially different financial and non-financial needs.
 The implication for capital allocation is precise: a gender-lens fund that deploys a single instrument across all six profiles is not doing gender-lens investing.
 It is doing gender-labelled investing.
 Effective intervention requires segment-specific product design - which the framework provides and which most African gender-focused capital vehicles have not yet adopted.

 Addressing the evaluation bias feedback loop requires adoption of structured, evidence-based evaluation processes - data-driven due diligence tools that assess venture performance metrics rather than founder presentation styles, and standardised reporting that makes the performance paradox visible at the portfolio level.